 The MS in Clinical Mental Health Counseling offered by Walden’s School of Counseling can prepare you to qualify to sit for licensing exams and to meet the academic licensure requirements of many state counseling boards.
 As a licensed clinical mental health counselor, you’ll be prepared to work in a number of professional settings, including community mental health centers, private hospitals, correctional facilities, domestic violence centers, and more.* Regardless of which specialization you choose, this online graduate program will provide you with the necessary tools for preventing, diagnosing, and treating mental health disorders.

 *Career options may require additional experience, training, or other factors beyond the successful completion of a degree program.
 Walden University’s MS in Clinical Mental Health Counseling program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) as a mental health counseling program under the 2001 standards.
 CACREP is a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA), and CACREP accreditation is a requirement for licensure in many states.The MS in Clinical Mental Health Counseling program is designed to prepare graduates to qualify to sit for licensing exams and to meet the academic licensure requirements of many state counseling boards.
-Walden enrollment advisors can provide guidance on licensure issues, however, it remains the individual’s responsibility to understand and comply with all state licensure requirements.
+Walden enrollment specialists can provide guidance on licensure issues, however, it remains the individual’s responsibility to understand and comply with all state licensure requirements.
 Walden makes no representations or guarantee that completion of Walden coursework or programs will permit an individual to obtain state licensure.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org